 We’ll also touch on the state of the downgrade and outline what you can expect from Apple and iOS 13 down the road.

-We’re also seeing complaints about abnormal amounts of UI lag, AirPlay issues, Touch ID and Face ID issues, weird battery drain, issues with first and third-party apps, iMessage issues, Wi-Fi problems, Bluetooth problems, CarPlay issues, lockups, freezes, and crashes.
+We’re also seeing complaints about abnormal amounts of UI lag, AirPlay issues, syncing issues with the Notes app, Touch ID and Face ID issues, weird battery drain, issues with first and third-party apps, Exchange issues, HomePod issues, iMessage issues, Wi-Fi problems, Bluetooth problems, CarPlay issues, lockups, freezes, and crashes.

-We’ve put together a step-by-step pre-installation process and it will take you through the best way to prepare for iOS 13.1.2.
+We’ve put together a step-by-step pre-installation process and it will take you through the best way to prepare for the move.

 Where to Find Feedback

-If you’re currently running an older version of iOS 13 or you’re planning to upgrade, you’ll want to sift through feedback from early adopters.
+If you’re currently running an older version of iOS 13 or you’re planning to upgrade, you’ll want to sift through feedback from those we have installed the software.
 This feedback will alert you to potential bugs and performance issues.

 How to Fix iOS 13 Problems